 Project sustainability is a primary consideration of our organization.
 This project's objectives are designed to be completed or self-sustaining by the end of the project period.
 We have created the following long-term sustainability strategies: 1) SCC and CCT will assume project responsibility beyond the funding period.
 This includes providing social and political support and resources so that the library can continue to contribute to and support the services offered; 2) Beyond the funding period, SCC and CCT will leverage this program's proven track record to generate funding from national, regional, and local agencies and foundations to expand and share this valuable community resource and 3) To ensure this project's quality and functionality, it includes the modification of delivery strategies based upon qualitative and quantitative evaluations, as set forth above.
 The project will have sustainable, on-going benefits for our community.
-These efforts will result in improvements in library visits and use, interest in and access to cultural/language knowledge, diversification in digital media use, increased community awareness, cultural competence, and education needs - thereby, preserving the strength and integrity of our community for future generations.
+These efforts will result in improvements in library visits and use, interest in and access to cultural/language knowledge, diversification in digital media use, increased community awareness of important issues, and increased satisfaction with library facilities.
+They will address our community awareness, cultural competence, and education needs - thereby, preserving the strength and integrity of our community for future generations.